Spotlight Not Working on macOS Monterey? Reindex It to Fix

 - Enter the command

-mdutil -ai onand press the Return.
-You will see a message saying that indexing is enabled.
+mdutil -ai onand press Return, and you will see a message saying that indexing is enabled.

 - When you search using Spotlight, it will show that it is indexing.

 Method 3.
-Reindex Spotlight with BuhoCleaner: The Easy Way
+Reindex Spotlight with BuhoCleaner: The Easiest Way

-If you find the above two methods are difficult, you can give BuhoCleaner a try.
-BuhoCleaner has a built-in Spotlight re-indexing function, which allows you to rebuild the Spotlight index with one click.
+If you find the above two methods difficult, try BuhoCleaner, a handy tool that lets you rebuild the Spotlight index with one click.

 - Download and install BuhoCleaner on your Mac.